Vaccine allergy? Experts say most past reactions not valid reason for exemptions | CBC News

 The assessment can sometime include skin tests, where an ingredient of the vaccine is smeared on a small patch of skin, but Hanna said every patient's appointment will be different.

-Dr. Samira Jeimy, a clinical immunology and allergy expert with Western University, said even those who experienced what they perceived to be strong allergic reactions could be mistaken.
+Dr. Samira Jeimy, a clinical immunology and allergy expert with Western University in London, Ont., said even those who experienced what they perceived to be strong allergic reactions could be mistaken.

 The Canadian Society of Allergy and Clinical Immunology says the risk of systemic allergic reactions, including anaphylaxis, is extremely rare.
-Studies suggest the estimated annual rate of anaphylaxis in Canada is approximately 0.4 to 1.8 cases per one million doses of vaccines administered.
+Studies suggest the estimated annual rate of anaphylaxis in Canada is about 0.4 to 1.8 cases per one million doses of vaccine administered.

 According to Health Canada's review on adverse vaccine reactions, 307 cases of anaphylaxis have been reported in the country — out of more than 56 million COVID-19 doses administered.

-Jeimy said her London, Ont., clinic has been able to vaccinate "about 99 per cent" of people coming in with allergy concerns.
+Jeimy said her clinic has been able to vaccinate "about 99 per cent" of people coming in with allergy concerns.

 That includes those who have had real, severe reactions to a first COVID-19 vaccine dose.